Actimia/elements/README.md

 ## Combat
 Diablo-style but with more WoW-style rotations.
-Top down view, abilities are cast towards the mousepointer.
+Top down view, abilities are cast towards the mouse pointer.
 No auto attacks.
 Most attacks have a small area of effect.
 Real time rotation abilities with a GCD (1s).
 4-6 core combat skills per class, ~5-10 situational skills.
-Talent trees are independant of each other, ie the choice is between the talents in the trees and not the trees themselves.
+Talent trees are independent of each other, ie the choice is between the talents in the trees and not the trees themselves.

 ### Current class concepts
-Even if classes are marked tank or heal it doesnt mean they completely lack offensive capabilities, but their offense is bound to their tanking/healing abilities.
+Even if classes are marked tank or heal it doesn't mean they completely lack offensive capabilities, but their offense is bound to their tanking/healing abilities.
 An example might be "x% of effective healing done is inflicted on a random nearby enemy".
 #### Martial Artist (dps)
  - Mastery (opportunity attacks) // Acrobatics (movement/defense)
  - Wields a quarterstaff and wears light armor.